 - 3. Neither room keys nor door access cards will be provided for guests.
-Residents are not to give their keys or Penn State id+ Card to a guest in order for them to gain entrance to the room or the building. - Students may have an overnight guest in their room for a maximum of three consecutive nights.
+Residents are not to give their keys or Penn State id+ Card to a guest in order for them to gain entrance to the room or the building. - 4.
+Students may have an overnight guest in their room for a maximum of three consecutive nights.
 The University reserves the right to revoke this privilege.
 Guests may not move from one host's room to another in order to extend their stay in the residence halls. - Only residents and their invited guests are permitted in the living areas of the building other than the lobby.
 These areas include individual rooms and floor lounges.
-Individuals found in the building who are not residents or guests of residents are considered trespassing. - 6.
-Guests are to use the appropriate gender restroom/ shower facilities. - 7.
+Individuals found in the building who are not residents or guests of residents are considered trespassing. - Guests are to use the appropriate gender restroom/ shower facilities. - 7.
 All guests must be escorted by a resident of the building at all times.
 A staff member may confront the individual if he/she is not recognized as a resident of that building and/or resident of the building is not escorting the individual.

 Students charged with violations of the guest regulation will be subject to University disciplinary action.
-An unescorted guest who is a University student will be subject to University discipline.

-Students who need a cot and/or linens should make arrangements at the Housing and Food Services office.
+An unescorted guest who is a student of the University shall be subject to University discipline.
+If a cot and/or linens are needed, students should make arrangements at the area commons desk/housing office.
 Charges for these services should be paid in advance; the deadline for reservations is 3:00 p.m., Monday through Friday.